There are two types of pneumococcal vaccine available in the UK:

 Pneumococcal conjugate vaccines

 Like other conjugate vaccines, these give long-lasting protection, even in infants.
 The polysaccharide is conjugated to a carrier protein eg tetanus toxoid, which enhances immune response.
-Prevnar as used formally in the UK contains 7 serotypes, which are responsible for about 85% of invasive disease in the UK and most of the world apart from Russia and Africa.
+Prevnar as previously used in the UK contains 7 serotypes, which are responsible for about 85% of invasive disease in the UK and most of the world apart from Russia and Africa.
 These are also the serotypes most associated with penicillin resistance, although rare in the UK.
+(NB - the UK has been using 13-valent Pneumococcal conjugate vaccine (PCV-13) since 2010.)

 There is always the possibility that the serotypes covered by the conjugate vaccine will simply be replaced by others.
 This has been seen in a few studies eg nasal carriage in Alaskan children, however most areas have reported a sustained overall reduction in pneumococcal carriage and cases, even if non-vaccine serotypes make up a higher proportion than before.